osrf-migration/mentor2-wiki/ui_docs.md

 • View the Real Time Factor, Simulation Time, and Real Time

-• View the number of iterations that have...????
+• View the number of iterations that the physics engine have taken.

 • Reset the simulation